Organovo: Operations

 In 2015, Organovo signed an agreement to provide processes and technology to produce 3D printed human skin to L'Oreal for use in testing the safety and efficacy of cosmetic products.

+In February 2025, Eli Lilly purchased Organovo's FXR program for $10 Million.

 3D bioprinting process

 The human body is made up of different cell types and many technologies for printing these cells vary in their ability to ensure stability and viability of the cells during the manufacturing process.
 The methods used for 3D bioprinting of cells are photolithography, magnetic 3D bioprinting, stereolithography, and direct cell extrusion.
 In each process, a physical biopsy of an organ is required.
 Certain cells from the biopsy are isolated and multiplied.
 These cells are then mixed with a liquefied material that provides oxygen and other nutrients to keep them alive outside of the human body.
 The mixture is then placed in a printer cartridge and structured using the patients’ medical scans.

 Financing

 Organovo went public on OTC markets in 2012 via a reverse merger with shell company Real Estate Restoration and Rental, Inc. In July 2013, Organovo uplisted to the NYSE MKT.
 The company hit of market cap high of $700m in 2013.
 At the time of listing, Organovo had 22.4 million shares outstanding.
-Today there are over 130 million.
+In 2020 there were over 130 million.